-The consequence for an unexcused absence to Saturday School results in a one day in-school suspension, assigned by the Head of Middle or Upper School, to be served during the following week.
+The consequence for an unexcused absence to Saturday School results in a one-day in-school detention, assigned by the Head of Middle or Upper School, to be served during the following week.
 The parents will be notified prior to the suspension.
+The Division Head may assign an in-school full-day detention if the administrator reasonably believes that the action is necessary.
+For a student serving an in-school full-day detention, all academic work due on the day of the detention remains due on that day.

 An unexcused absence to detention/Saturday School follows the same policy set during the school day.
 In order for an absence for detention/Saturday School to be excused, the PARENT must contact the Dean of Students.
-Request for excused absences for Saturday School must be made by 4:00 p.m. on Friday.
+Requests for excused absences for Saturday School must be made by 4:00 p.m. on Friday.
 Until the parent contacts the Dean of Students, the absence to detention/Saturday School remains unexcused.